Two years ago, when I first announced my plans to visit Sub-saharan Africa, the first reactions I got were far from encouraging.

 Rwanda, for instance, is considered one of the safest countries in the world and there are so many other places in Africa that you can visit safely.
 Think Namibia, Botswana, or Tanzania to name a just few.

 Traveling alone there as a woman will get you killed

 I took public transport everywhere I went and even hitchhiked a few times.
-Two years later, here I am, in one piece, writing this post and plotting my return to the continent later this year.
+Two years later, here I am, in one piece and plotting my return to the continent later this year.

 Having a blast on a very dangerous beach at Diani Beach, Kenya